Oneida Nation of the Thames

 - The successful applicant will provide a photocopy of valid Ontario driver’s license and a current copy of driver’s abstract, at own expense, prior to starting employment;

 - The successful applicant will provide a photocopy of all applicable educational qualifications (certificates, diplomas, degrees), prior to starting employment.

 - Cover Letter;

 - Three (3) supervisory references (names and telephone numbers only).

 Submit all mandatory documentation to email@example.com

-- All applications will be screened according to the above qualifications, including a full and complete application as outlined above.
+- All applications will be screened according to the above qualifications, including a full and complete application as requested.

-- Registered member of a First Nation as per Section 16(1) of the Human Rights Act would be an asset.
+- A registered member of a First Nation as per Section 16(1) of the Human Rights Act, is a preference.